dpaksoni/Cordova-Ringtone-Picker/README.md

 `RingtonePicker.pickRingtone(successCallBack,errorCallBack);`

 successCallBack will have the URI of selected sound. <br>
-ErrorCallBack will have an integer representing following errors:
+ErrorCallBack will have an integer representing following errors:<br>
 1 - User canceled operation <br>
 2 - Unknow error like returned URI was NULL